-of Nisnevich sheaves with transfers where $L$ is a lattice and $A$ is an abelian variety.
-Since $\pi_0$ is the left adjoint of the inclusion functor, it is right exact.
-Thus we have the exact sequence
+of Nisnevich sheaves with transfers, where $L$ is a lattice, and $A$ is an abelian variety.
+Since $\pi_0$ is left adjoint to the inclusion functor, it is right exact.
+Thus there is an exact sequence